gvauter/baseline-demo/README.md

 # Demo

 C2P is designed to support asynchronous workflows.

+## Evaluate

-For demo simplicity, the translation is run in a single workflow called "Generate Posture".
+For to demonstrate the evaluation of a single component, the translation is run in a single workflow called "Evaluate".

+## Audit

-In real world use cases, C2P would be used to generate policy for review, merge, and delivery and results would be collected and aggregated on-demand.
+In real world audit use cases, C2P could be used to generate policy for review, merge, and delivery and stored results/evidence could be collected and aggregated on-demand using an Assessment Plan to filter/mapping relevant evidence to controls.